Did you know?

-Rent increases are frozen during the coronavirus pandemic.
-The rent increase freeze is in place until December 31, 2021.
+Rent increases were frozen during much of the coronavirus pandemic, until December 31, 2021.
 Annual rent increase notices issued with an effective date after March 30, 2020 and before January 1, 2022 are cancelled.
 Learn more.

 A landlord can increase rent only once in a 12-month period and only by the amount allowed under the Residential Tenancy Act.
 The Residential Tenancy Branch website includes a rent increase calculator.
 Before increasing rent, a landlord must give you three full months’ notice using the form called notice of rent increase.
 The landlord must also serve the notice on you in the way the Act requires.

 Savvy landlords might try to move certain aspects of your tenancy outside of the main agreement.
 This could be something like a parking space or a storage locker.
 The reason for this is future rate increases wouldn’t be capped under the Residential Tenancy Act rules.
 So try to ensure everything you’re paying for gets included in the tenancy agreement.

 A tenant can sublet their tenancy agreement with the consent of the landlord.
 The landlord’s consent is always required, but the landlord must not unreasonably withhold consent if you have a fixed-term tenancy with at least six months remaining on it.

 Like a sublet, you can assign your rights under the standard tenancy agreement with the consent of the landlord.
 An assignment substitutes somebody into your shoes — they become the tenant, with the same rights and responsibilities you once had.
 Again, you’ll need the consent of the landlord to do this.
 They may not want to if you’re paying below-market rent.
 If you suspect that’s the reason, you can apply for dispute resolution.